ansible-collections/netapp.ontap/README.md

   - na_ontap_snapshot - fix key error on volume when using REST.
   - na_ontap_snapshot - add error message if volume is not found with REST.
   - na_ontap_volume - fix idempotency issue with compression settings when using REST.
+  - na_ontap_volume - do not attempt to mount volume if current state is offline.
   - Fixed ONTAP minor version ignored in checking minimum ONTAP version.

 ### Added REST support to existing modules